 - GETTING A PLOT

 - Groups and organizations may have group plots, but MUST assign an individual as the primary plot owner and contact of the plot.

 - Renewal is automatic, provided you pay your dues, and sign the yearly agreement by the due date of February 28.
-Your plot will be available to you as long as you are in good standing, or until you notify the garden committee by email or in writing that you no longer wish to use it.
+Your plot will be available to you as long as you are in good standing, or until you notify the Garden Board by email or in writing that you no longer wish to use it.

 - IMPORTANT DATES FOR THE SEASON

 - The garden is open all year round to members.

 - Garden wide clean up work days for 2023 will be held on the 6 following dates, weather permitting: Spring: March 11th & 12th, Summer: June 11th and August 12th, and the Fall: October 28th & 29th.
 We highly recommend that all gardeners come to the spring cleanup to meet their fellow gardeners and to sign up for required participation tasks.
 (See Section 23 for details on required participation).
 All gardeners are required to participate in at least two of the official cleanups.
 Gardeners will no longer be permitted to do an individualized make up task.